couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 Premium Storage comes in a variety of sizes.
 We recommend a 1TB P30 drive as the upper end.
 Large drives can lead to overly dense nodes that suffer from long rebuild times.
 It's usually preferable to scale horizontally instead.

 We strongly recommend using managed disks for both the OS and data disks.
-The older storage account mechanism has a higher potential for bottlenecks and is more complex.
+The older Storage Account mechanism has a higher potential for bottlenecks and is more complex.

 Microsoft recommends disabling Premium Storage caching for mixed read/write workloads like Couchbase.